-Refer to pages 51 - 52 of the Integrated Annual Report for the year ended 30 June 2023 for a more detailed list of responsibilities, membership and meetings attendance, and to the Company's website for the Committee's charter.
+Refer to pages 51 - 52 of the Integrated Annual Report for the year ended 30 June 2024 for a more detailed list of responsibilities, membership and meetings attendance, and to the Company's website for the Committee's charter.

 The Committee meets at least once during the year and met once during the current year.
-Mr Mark Parsons, CFO of TRG SA, the Investment Advisor, acts as an independent external advisor to provide input and recommendations on the appropriate remuneration levels of the members of the Board, for the Committee's consideration.
 The CEO and/or CFO would also be in attendance.